CaioDev1/kubernetes-project/README.md

 > Recreate the Minikube container using the `minikube delete` and `minikube start` commands.

-k
-###### Steps to reflect the changes/modification made in the main application source doe to the K8S Pod container
+#### Steps to reflect the changes/modification made in the main application source doe to the K8S Pod container

 1. Save the modified files;
 2. Create an Docker tag (if not existent yet)